 Because of my professional background, I understand and have an appreciation for most of the basic principles of design and typography.
 I am a big proponent of Agile and the Scrum process, and I am a Certified ScrumMaster.

 Due to my educational background, I am formally trained in analytical reasoning, symbolic logic, and argumentation.
 In addition, I am a Dale Carnegie training graduate, for which I received the highest award for achievement.

 Finally, because of my interests and hobbies, I have an appreciation for game design, including gamification and what makes a game fun to play.

-I’ve worked for Bear Brook and its subsidiary, Brandopoly2, over the past 10 years.
-My responsibilities included the management of the Bear Brook's computers and servers, implementation of security and disaster-recovery protocols, developemnt of web services for clients, and acting as the technical liason for vendors and clients.
+Prior to Acquia, I worked for a marketing and design agency named Bear Brook—and its subsidiary, Brandopoly2—for about 10 years.
+My responsibilities included the management of the Bear Brook's computers and servers, implementation of security and disaster-recovery protocols, development of web services for clients, and acting as the technical liaison for vendors and clients.

 In 2008, Bear Brook transitioned all of its employees from working full-time at a physical space to full-time contractors out of virtual office.
 I designed and implemented the systems that made that transition possible, including file servers, VPNs, and remote computer management.